chrillek/CSS-for-Markdown/Using CSS.md

 }
 ```
 as a starting point for a light mode style sheet.
 ## Styles for printing
 To print a Markdown document, the environment will most probably first convert it to HTML and then print that.
-If that is the case, you can use CSS to style the printed document.
+In that case, you can use CSS to style the printed document.
 Like for dark and light mode, you'll use a media query for that like so:
 ```css
 @media only print {
 /* all print styles go here */
 }
 ```
-In addition to all the style definitions you can use in CSS for screen devices, `print` media provides some attributes to fine-tune the output on paper. **Beware**, though: not all browsers support the same set of attributes.
+In addition to all the style definitions you can use in CSS for screen devices, `print` media provides some attributes to fine-tune the output on paper. **Beware**, though: browser support for the print media rule is still shaky and not overly reliable.
+You might need to experiment by converting your MD document to HTML first and then printing it from different browsers to see which one best matches your requirements.
 To find out more about (un)supported attributes, checkout [Caniuse.com](https://caniuse.com).
 ### Preventing and forcing page breaks
 A page break after a first or second level heading looks bad.
 For example, a page break directly after a first or second level heading looks bad in print, as does a page break in the middle of a table or between an image and its caption.
 To achieve page breaks directly after first, second, and third level headings, use
 ```css
 h1, h2, h3 {